kongeor/blogen/resources/templates/md/posts/2016-10-05-automating-the-deployment-of-a-cryogen-blog-to-github-pages.md

 ### Setup SSH keys

 You need to generate an [ssh key][genkeys].
-Most probably you already have one, but I don't think that it's a good idea to use that one, because you will need to add you private key to [circleci].
+Most probably you already have one, but I don't think that it's a good idea to use that one, because you will need to add your private key to [circleci][circleci].

 Go to project settings under your `foo.github.io` repo and add your public key.

-You need to go once again to project settings in [dashboard][cidash], find the `SSH Permissions` settings and add you private `SSH` key there.
-Check [this][cikeys] guide.
+You need to go once again to project settings in [dashboard][cidash], find the `SSH Permissions` settings and add your private `SSH` key there.
+You can find more information [here][cikeys].

 ### Test it!

 You should be good to test this setup.
 Create a post, commit and push.
+Boom!
 [Circleci][circleci] should fire up the build and when ready it should push the compiled blog to "production".